Vanshika0312/new-repo/README.md

 Technologies Used:
 HTML, CSS (for web version) & javascript

-Just open the "index.html" file in your browser or visit the [Live Site]https://github.com/Vanshika0312/new-repo/blob/main/index.html
+Just open the "index.html" file in your browser or visit the https://github.com/Vanshika0312/new-repo/blob/main/index.html